top of page

 Final Preparations Before the Big Day

-In the days leading up to your Jewish wedding, ensure you do the following:
+In the days leading up to your Jewish wedding, ensure you complete the following tasks:

 Confirm with Vendors

 Touch base with your wedding planner, florist, and decorator to confirm that all items essential for the altar will be in place on the day of the ceremony.
-This will ensure a smooth and stress-free experience.
+This will ensure a smooth, stress-free experience.

 Create a Checklist